MotorolaMobilityLLC/kernel-sprd/Documentation/test/index.rst

 or special hardware.

-KUnit is heavily inspired by JUnit, Python's ``unittest.mock``, and Googletest/Googlemock for C++.
-They have the same structure for defining test suites and test cases.
-KUnit defines a way to mock out C style classes and functions and create expectations on methods called within the code under test.
+KUnit is heavily inspired by JUnit, Python's ``unittest.mock``, and Googletest/Googlemock for C++; it provides many of the same features in a similar manner (mocking, spying, assertions, etc) in a way that makes sense with the Linux kernel's flavor of C.

 Get started now: :doc:`start`